The House Of Windsor

 Princess Mary Adelaide of Cambridge was a jovial, good natured and popular member of the royal family, but due to her rapidly expanding girth, the Cambridge family had been hard pressed to find a husband for her.
 On a visit to Brussels with her mother in 1852, King Leopold of the Belgians reported to his niece Queen Victoria, of their encounter, "Poor Mary, such a beautiful child, is grown out of all compass, to my great regret, Leopold, who is all longitude, was her neighbour and looked quite alarmed."
 Prince Oscar of Sweden was dispatched to England with a view to a match being made between the pair, but left having failed to propose.
 "Alas!" stated an exasperated Lord Clarendon "no German Prince will venture on so vast an undertaking".

 The young Princess May was educated at home, by a governess, the family were forced to live abroad in 1883, to economise, Mary Adelaide was hopeless with managing money and had got badly in debt.
-The family travelled throughout Europe, staying with various relatives and living in Florence for a spell, returning to London in 1885.
+The family travelled throughout Europe, staying with various relatives and living in Florence for a spell, before returning to London in 1885, where they lived at Kensington Palace and White Lodge in Richmond Park.

-May accepted the proposal of Prince Albert Victor, Duke of Clarence and Avondale (1864-1892), the eldest son of Albert Edward, Prince of Wales and Princess Alexandra of Denmark.
+Queen Victoria, although often exasperated by the unpunctual and high-spirited cousin, the Duchess of Teck, was fond of May and with her strong character and sense of duty, thought she wouldmake an admirable wife for her rather wayward grandson, Albert Victor, Duke of Clarence and Avondale (1864-1892) .
+May accepted the proposal of Prince Albert Victor, Duke of Clarence and Avondale the eldest son of Albert Edward, Prince of Wales and Princess Alexandra of Denmark.
 Their engagement was announced in December, 1891.
 It is said that Queen Victoria influenced her grandson's choice of bride.
-The Queen, although often exasperated by the unpunctual and high-spirited cousin, the Duchess of Teck, had grown fond of her young god-daughter and admired her sense of duty.
 Tragically, "Eddy" as he was known in the family, developed a heavy cold whilst staying at Sandringham for the Christmas season, which developed into pnuemonia, resulting in his death at but 28 years old.
 Prince Albert Victor was buried in the Albert Memorial Chapel close to St George's Chapel, Windsor Castle.The despondent Princess May laid her intended bridal wreath of orange blossom upon the coffin.

 Prince George of Wales, the Prince of Wales second son and now created Duke of York, as well as inheriting his brother's place in the succession, took an interest in his intended bride and to the delight of her mother, Mary Adelaide, himself proposed to Princess May of Teck in May 1893, after a suitable period of mourning.
 Their marriage took place on 6 July 1893 at the Chapel Royal, St. James's Palace, in London.
 The couple moved into the cramped York Cottage on the Sandringham Estate.
 Although both shy and reserved by character, they were to become deeply attached to each other, May providing the sometimes gruff and difficult Prince George with a great deal of support in his new position.